 New York State Senate Judiciary Committee

-Quote Anderson from her letter regarding a
+Let me Quote Anderson from her letter regarding a

 RE: Request for Federal Investigation Into Allegations of Corruption and Witness Intimidation and Appointment of Federal Monitor

 Gentlemen:

 My name is Christine C. Anderson.
 For six and one-half years, I was a Principal Attorney of the New York State [Supreme Court] Appellate Division, First Department’s Departmental Disciplinary Committee (the “DDC”).
 The DDC is responsible for investigating and disciplining attorneys found guilty of misconduct in representing the public in the Bronx and Manhattan.
 After discovering and reporting of acts of misconduct and corruption at the DDC, which acts constituted an abuse of power and a fraud upon the public, my employment was summarily terminated in June, 2007.